rangana91/aippmsa/README.md

 ├── lib/
 │   ├── models/             # Data models for the app
-│   ├── services/           # API services using Dio for network calls │   ├── components/            # Reusabe components
+│   ├── services/           # API services using Dio for network calls │   ├── components/         # Reusable components
 │   ├── providers/          # App wise providers
 │   └── main.dart           # Entry point of the application
 ├── assets/                 # Images, fonts, and other static assets └── pubspec.yaml            # Project dependencies and assets configuration